Roald87/roald87.github.io/_posts/2022-09-01-page-fault.md

 number := someInterface.SomeProperty;
 ```

 Executing the code again results in a page fault.
-Normally before you use the interface, you assign a function block to it.
-Then `someInterface` contains the address to this function block

-This time no function block was assigned to the interface, thus the interface is 0.
-Again this is not a valid address, so you get a page fault.
+That is because a function block needs to be assigned to the interface first.
+Then `someInterface` contains the address to this function block.
+Without an assigned function block, the interface is 0.
+Since this is not a valid address you get a page fault.

 {% picture 2022-page-fault/interface_page_fault.png %}